StockNews.com Initiates Coverage on AMCON Distributing (NYSEAMERICAN:DIT)

-StockNews.com assumed coverage on shares of AMCON Distributing (NYSEAMERICAN:DIT – Free Report) in a research note released on Tuesday morning.
+StockNews.com began coverage on shares of AMCON Distributing (NYSEAMERICAN:DIT – Free Report) in a research report sent to investors on Monday.
 The brokerage issued a hold rating on the stock.

-AMCON Distributing (NYSEAMERICAN:DIT – Get Free Report) last issued its quarterly earnings data on Wednesday, November 8th.
-The company reported $4.90 EPS for the quarter.
-The firm had revenue of $692.52 million during the quarter.
-AMCON Distributing had a return on equity of 11.69% and a net margin of 0.46%.
+AMCON Distributing (NYSEAMERICAN:DIT – Get Free Report) last announced its quarterly earnings data on Wednesday, November 8th.
+The company reported $4.90 earnings per share for the quarter.
+AMCON Distributing had a net margin of 0.46% and a return on equity of 11.69%.
+The company had revenue of $692.52 million during the quarter.

 Institutional Inflows and Outflows